Mourners from near, far pay their respects to 'hero' officer

 Shortly before the first responders’ procession, the Monticello High School softball team showed their support for the family — including Sages star Avery Oberheim, one of the late officer’s four daughters — by filing into the church in uniform.

-Mourners were greeted by over 100 American flags, which lined both sides of Imboden Drive and the parking lot of the church.
+Mourners were greeted by over 100 American flags that lined both sides of Imboden Drive and the parking lot of the church.

 The ceremony was closed to the general public and took place entirely indoors.
 Outside the church, Champaign police Chief Anthony Cobb fought back emotions as he thanked a small gathering of media present on the grounds for allowing the Oberheim family to enjoy a private ceremony.